esluyter/super-bufrd/README.md

 # super-bufrd
-**SuperPhasor.ar** and **SuperBufRd.ar**, UGens for accessing long buffers with subsample accuracy.
+UGens for accessing long buffers with subsample accuracy:

-To get around 32-bit floating point numbers' lack of precision, each position value is represented by two numbers, an integer value which is a 32-bit int recast as a float, and a decimal value which is a float between 0 and 1.
-These are internally added together to make a double.
+- **SuperBufRd** A modification of BufRd to be able to access samples with double precision
+- **SuperPhasor** A new phasor UGen to drive a SuperBufRd
+- **SuperPhasorX** A new phasor UGen to drive multiple SuperBufRds with crossfading to allow for click-free looping and position jumping
+- **SuperIndex** A sclang class to communicate position information with these UGens
+- **SuperPlayBuf** A pseudo-ugen wrapper around a SuperPhasor and SuperBufRd, similar to PlayBuf
+- **SuperPlayBufDetails** Same thing but outputs the phasor information as well as audio signal
+- **SuperPlayBufX** / **SuperPlayBufXDetails** Like SuperPlayBuf/SuperPlayBufDetails but offers crossfading at loop points and on jumping to a new position

+[Full spec / documentation of classes here](https://gist.github.com/esluyter/53597bed464d16fdb603c9db8405e3a9)

 This implementation is a work in progress.

-[Full spec / documentation of classes here](https://gist.github.com/esluyter/53597bed464d16fdb603c9db8405e3a9)

-## Simple example usage of SuperPlayBuf pseudo-ugen
+## Simple example usage of SuperPlayBufX pseudo-ugen
 ```
 // sound file up to 2139095040 samples long (i.e. up to 12 hours long at 48k)
 ~buf = Buffer.read(s, "path/to/long/soundfile.wav", action: { "OK, loaded!".postln });

-// wait for file to load....
+// wait for buffer to load then play it on a loop, mouse controls speed from 5x forward to 5x in reverse

-{ SuperPlayBuf.ar(2, ~buf, MouseX.kr(-5, 5)) }.play;
+x = { |t_trig=0, pos=#[0,0]| SuperPlayBufX.ar(2, ~buf, MouseX.kr(-5, 5), cuePos:pos, cueTrig:t_trig) }.play;
+// jump to a certain position in seconds:
+x.set(\pos, ~buf.atSec(230.704), \t_trig, 1);
 ```

-## More elaborate example
+## More elaborate example with playhead
 ```
-// sound file up to 2139095040 samples long (i.e. up to 12 hours long at 48k)
 ~buf = Buffer.read(s, "path/to/long/soundfile.wav", action: { "OK, loaded!".postln });

-// wait for file to load....

 (
 ~synth = {